 The term “bump stop” in general can be misleading to say the least.
-When you hear the term “bump stop” your mind naturally thinks of something relatively hard that an object “bumps” against to stop it from moving any further which is correct in most aspects but the misleading part is that the mind associates the stopping of the object to always being rather harsh or violent when it contacts the bump stop but several factors come into play that determine the overall harshness or lack of harshness when an object engages a bump stop.
+When you hear the term “bump stop” your mind naturally thinks of something relatively hard that an object “bumps” against to stop it from moving any further which is correct in some aspects but the misleading part is that the mind associates the stopping of the object to always being rather harsh or violent when it contacts the bump stop but several factors come into play that determine the overall harshness or lack of harshness when an object engages a bump stop.
 The spring rate of the bump stop, the weight of the object and the speed at which it is traveling when it engages the bump stop are all factors that dictate the “harshness” or “feel”.
 The words “harshness” or “feel” refers to the stopping motion or deceleration rate of the moving object.
 A faster deceleration rate creates a harder more pronounced feel and a slower deceleration rate creates a softer less pronounced feel to the driver.
 Harder materials create faster rates and softer materials create a slower rate.
 In the case of a racecar - the moving object is the chassis as the car’s suspension absorbs the inconsistencies in the surface of the track, the banking of the corners and the aerodynamic forces on the body and wings.
 By changing the configuration and spring rate of your bump stop you can adjust and tune the deceleration rate to create a softer or harder feel depending on the application and desired feel by the driver.

 “Advantages & Application”

-The real advantages with bump stops is the things it allows you to do with your chassis that you wouldn’t be able to do without one along with creating significantly higher loads on the contact patch of the tires when the car is engaged on the bump stop thus creating much more bite.
+The real advantages is the things it allows you to do with your chassis that you wouldn’t be able to do without one along with creating significantly higher loads on the contact patch of the tires when the car is engaged on the bump stop thus creating much more bite.
 If you can think outside the box – the sky is the limit for what you can do.

 For example - Asphalt late models run an A-frame type front end geometry which allows each tire to move independently.
 This type of front end geometry is tuned to control the camber and caster angles of each tire at maximum travel in the corners in order to create the optimum contact patch for the front tires and give them the most grip in the center of the corner where they need it to turn.
 It is critical that the nose of the car stays planted to maintain the proper angles for front tire grip as long as possible.
 The caster and most importantly the camber changes as the nose of the car moves up and down.
 As the nose rises the tires lose camber which changes the contact patch and takes away grip creating a push condition.
 With the use of bump stops they can run much softer springs in the front end than normal so the nose stays planted much longer - maintaining the best contact patch for the longest period of time to increase corner speeds - the bump stops act as a 2 stage suspension with the much softer springs by keeping the car from over traveling and hitting the track while at the same time adding load to the contact patch of the tires when the chassis is engaged with them.

-Taking that type of thinking to a sprint car application – at a test with a sprint car team on a 3/8 semi banked, pretty fast track that was dry slick - we had been making laps - trying things with our normal set-up in the car LF, LR, RR 1.000 and RF 1.025 bar – we then put a .950 LR bar in the car flat off the block without changing anything else and made some laps, we came in and kept winding rounds out of the LR and making more laps.
+Taking that type of thinking to a sprint car application – years ago at a test with a sprint car team on a 3/8 semi banked, pretty fast track that was dry slick - we had been making laps - trying things with our normal set-up in the car LF, LR, RR 1.000 and RF 1.025 bar – we then put a .950 LR bar in the car flat off the block without changing anything else and made some laps, we came in and kept winding rounds out of the LR and making more laps.
 We ended the at 4 rounds out of the LR with that .950 bar – the car was 1 ½” low at ride height and the car drove fine and was just as fast with the 4 rounds out as it was with our normal set-up in the car because the car sat down and basically rode on the bump stop.
 The LR ride height was a non-issue because you make your speed in the corners where the car is down into the suspension.
 With the bump stop maintaining the proper attitude and height of the car in the corner the ride height sitting in the pits was irrelevant.
 The goal of this was to show the team how a “good” bump stop on the car can allow you to run different bar combinations and set-ups than you ever thought possible by letting the bump stop act as part of the suspension and do more of the work instead of just being a travel limiter - getting them to think outside the box a little.
 This test was done utilizing “Game Changer” bump stops from Slade Shock Technology.
 This type of thing can only be done with a good bump stop that has the correct spring rate, compression and rebound properties.
 The molded foam bump stops that so many teams use would not work well in this example.

 Winged sprint cars have used bump stops on their LR shocks as a simple travel limiter for decades and they mostly use a very primitive form of material that doesn’t have very good predictable compression/rebound properties for a bump stop.
 There is much that can be gained by using some of the better materials that are available on the market today.
 It is key to have some data on the materials you are planning to use so that you can make intelligent decisions when tuning or changing your bump stop gaps and configuration.

-“Tuning with Bump Stops”
+“Tuning with Bump Springs”

 Non winged cars are quite the opposite – with no wing they naturally load the right side in the corners as the car is sliding.
-The most effective use for a bump stop on a non-winged car is the RR corner.
+The most effective use for a bump spring on a non-winged car is the RR corner.